Yury Gelman: Education, fencing, and coaching

 Gelman started fencing at the age of 10, and enjoyed the strategic element of the sport; he said: "I enjoy setting a trap and feeling like, OK, I’m a little bit better.
 He’s stronger, but I’m smarter."
-He fenced foil for the first two years, and then switched weapons and developed into a top saber fencer, winning two Ukrainian championships.
-He fenced in high school, during his year and a half of military service in the army, and in college.
+He fenced foil for the first two years, and then switched weapons and developed into a top saber fencer. ref name=art/> He fenced in high school, during his year and a half of military service in the army, and in college.

 He graduated in 1977 from Piddubny Olympic College (Kiev Ukrainian Academy of Sport), with a degree in physical education and coaching of fencing.
 In 1981 Gelman earned a Master of Sports degree in physical education from the college.

 Gelman began teaching fencing to elite athletes in Ukraine.
-He first began coaching at Piddubny Olympic College after he graduated from the college, and he coached there from 1977–91.
-Gelman also served as coach of the Ukrainian Fencing Team from 1987–91.
+He first began coaching at Piddubny Olympic College after he graduated from the college, and he coached there from 1977 to 1991.
+Gelman also served as coach of the Ukrainian Fencing Team from 1987 to 1991.